sahiliamsso/docs/source/admin-guide/saml.md

 # SAML
 ## Overview
 SAML is an XML-based, open-standard data format for exchanging authentication and authorization data between an identity provider (like the Gluu Server) and a service provider (like Salesforce, O365, etc.).
-SAML is stable and well supported at many of the Internet's largest providers.
+SAML is a stable and mature standard, and is well supported at many of the Internet's largest domains.
 However, the last major release of SAML was in 2005!
-Therefore it is important to understand when to use SAML and when to use a newer protocol like OpenID Connect to achieve your identity goals.
+Therefore it is important to understand when to use SAML and when to use a newer, more powerful protocol like OpenID Connect to achieve your identity goals.

 In short, refer to these three considerations to determine if you should use SAML: